IanUmney/JohnDoe/README.md

     </p>

 # JohnDoe
-This simple program creates near-realistic fake data for a fictional subject.

-This data could be used to populate test environments with arbitrary user information.
+Johndoe can create highly detailed _fake_ PII.
+The program was written as a tool for testing environments whereby the generated information can be used to arbitrarily populate data structures.
 ## Setup
-1. Clone the repo into the desired location
+1. Clone the repo into the current directory
 ```bash
 $ git clone https://github.com/IanUmney/JohnDoe
 ```
-2. Change into that directory
+2. Change into the JohnDoe directory
 ```bash
 $ cd JohnDoe/
 ```

 ## Usage
-you can import the module into an existing Python program, or you can use the prohram directly from the CLI
+you can import the module into an existing Python program, or you can use the program directly from the CLI.
 ### Command-Line Interface
-Call the _johndoe.py_ file directly.
-This will print a dictionary-style output of the information.
+Use Python3 to start the program and get the help page
 ```bash2
 python3 johndoe.py -h
 ```
-See the help pages for additional support
+See how to use the program
 ```bash
 usage: johndoe.py [-h] [--name NAME] [--age {18..99}] [--gender {male,female}] [-p] [-v]
 optional arguments: